 Millennials respond to marketing that is honest and feels compatible with their personal experience.
 Private schools need to remember the "do it all" lifestyle that millennial parents engage in every day.
 By designing a marketing plan that emphasizes more than just academics--extracurricular opportunities, school social events, or community-school projects--private schools will appeal to millennial parents who want more for their kids.
 Above all, schools should aim to seem relatable in their marketing.
 Millennial parents need to imagine integrating the school into their family's everyday life.

 All-in-all, private schools should remember that millennials have different values from previous generations.
 Treating these 13 million parents as a unique group can help Christian school marketing engage millennials and stand apart from their competitors.
-To learn more about how Story Collaborative can help your school appeal to millennial parents, contact us.
 An inbound marketing approach to Christian school marketing takes the insights you gain and puts them to work in your website, email and social networking.